winrevive/layl-shell/README.md

 # Layl-Shell Rewritten in Rust

-This is still in beta, so yeah
+This is still in alpha, so yeah